drewdeponte/git-ps-book/src/guides/add-patch-in-the-middle.md

 stack.

-This is beneficial over adding a patch on top of the stack and reordering it into it's correct position because it makes it so that when you are creating your patch it is based on the correct dependent code and not code that is only introduced higher up in the stack.
+This is beneficial over adding a patch on top of the stack and reordering it into its correct position because it makes it so that when you are creating your patch it is based on the correct dependent code and not code that is only introduced higher up in the stack.
 It also has the benefit of forcing you to properly integrate changes higher up in the stack with your newly introduced